 John J. Cerilli has been an active motorcycle enthusiast and rider for over 40 years.
-He has owned and ridden over 25 motorcycles including: Japanese, Italian, German, British, and several “Big Twin” Harley Davidsons.
-He currently rides a 2011 Triumph Sprint GT, a 1983 Moto Guzzi 850 Le Mans-III and a 1978 BMW R100RS Motorsport.
+He has owned and ridden over 30 motorcycles including: Japanese, Italian, German, British, and several “Big Twin” Harley Davidsons.
+He currently keeps a 1970 Triumph T100C and a 1978 Honda GL1000 in the stable.

 John has ridden throughout the continental United States, Mexico, Canada, and Europe.
 In 1982, with two other friends, on a 1976 BMW R75/6, he completed the infamous “Great Escape Tour”, covering 22,000 miles of the USA and Canada in 9 months.
 In 2004-2005, John lived, worked in Aachen, Germany, and rode a 1993 Triumph Trident 900 throughout the beautiful North Rhineland Westphalia region, including Belgium and the Netherlands.

-In total, John estimates that he has ridden well >300,000 miles during his > 40 years riding experience.
+In total, John estimates that he has ridden well over 300,000 miles during his forty-years riding experience.
 He has completed Keith Code’s California Superbike School twice, at Laguna Seca Raceway in Monterey, California and Firebird International Raceway in Phoenix, Arizona.
-He has also completed the Motorcycle Safety Foundation’s (MSF) Experience Rider Course four times and was asked to be a professional instructor, but had to decline due to his day job as an international sales / marketing executive in the compound semiconductor industry.
+He has also completed the Motorcycle Safety Foundation’s (MSF) Experience Rider Course four times and was asked to be a professional instructor.

 Since early 1990’s and to the present, John has worked as a free-lance moto-journalist and photographer.
 His first published article was featured in Motorcycle Collector magazine, now part of RIDER magazine.
 The article, entitled “Rebirth of a Commando”, October 1992, was on the restoration of his 1975 Norton Commando Interstate MK III.
 His Norton later went on to become a National Show Winner at the Norton Red Rock Rally in Utah.